HouseTrip/housetrip.github.com/_posts/2014-01-06-using-backbone-js-in-non-single-page-applications.md

   our approach to introducing a JavaScript framework into a large Rails application.
 ---

-When recently tasked with implementing a redesign several of our essential pages, we decided to start with a new application layout.
+When recently tasked with implementing a redesign of several of our essential pages, we decided to start with a new application layout.
 This allowed us to rethink the technologies we use in our front-end stack, which is awesome, but also carries a great responsibility in making maintainable decisions.